saraspring/cancer-ml/README.md

-**Cancer_MLclassification**: This is my first machine learning project.
+**Cancer Classification**: This was my first machine learning project.
 I compared the use of k-nearest neighbors and Naive Bayes in performing binary classification on the Wisconsin Breast Cancer dataset.